-8.6.4.1 Initialization
+8.6.3.1 Initialization

 '''

-int asSetFilename(char acf)
+int asSetFilename(char acf);

 '''

 Calling this routine sets the filename of an access configuration file, but does not save the current working directory, so the use of an absolute pathname is strongly recommended.
-The next call to asInit uses this filename. asSetFilename must be called before iocInitotherwise access configuration is disabled.
+The next call to asInit uses this filename. asSetFilename must be called before iocInit otherwise access configuration is disabled.
 Is access security is disabled during iocInit it will never be turned on.

 '''

-int asSetSubstitutions(char substitutions)
+int asSetSubstitutions(char substitutions);

 '''

-This routine specifies macro substitutions.
+This routine specifies macro substitutions for use while reading the configuration file.

 '''

-int asInit()
+int asInit();

-int asInitAsyn(ASDBCALLBACK pcallback)
+int asInitAsyn(ASDBCALLBACK pcallback);

 '''